 - Peel an apple and slice it.
-I use just one apple if I’m making a single serving, but if you’re making this for a group you can just increase the amount of apples based on the number of people that you are serving, using approximately one apple per person (or more if you think people might want seconds!)
+I use just one large apple if I’m making a single serving, but if you’re making this for a group you can just increase the amount of apples based on the number of people that you are serving, using approximately one apple per person (or more if you think people might want seconds!)

 - Melt butter in a saucepan or a cast iron skillet on medium heat.
 I usually use the cast iron skillet if I’m making a larger batch, but if I’m in a hurry, the saucepan usually heats up faster.
 If I’m going to use the cast iron pan, I usually pre-heat it on the stove-top first since it takes longer to heat up.